Skip to content

 Jewish star engraved

 The oldest Jewish cemetery in Southeast Asia is in Penang.
-It was established in 1805 and is located along Jalan Zainal Abidin road, which was initially named Jalan Yahudi.
+It was established in 1805 and is located along Jalan Zainal Abidin Road, which was initially named Jalan Yahudi.
 David Mordecai, a former E&O Hotel manager, was buried there in 2011, just short of his 90th birthday.
 Considering that I think I am one of 10 Jews on the island, this is a very interesting fact about Malaysia!

 18. One Big island

 Borneo is the third-largest island in the world.
 Greenland and New Guinea are the first and second.
 Three countries share the island: Malaysia, Indonesia, and Brunei.
+It sits between the South China Sea to the west and the Celebes Sea to the east.

 19. Sooo many days off (the most fun fact about Malaysia, literally)